 “You seem unmotivated.
 There’s nothing for you to do.
 Is this the life you want?”

 I went blank for a moment.
 Then, my intuition replied, “Yes.”
 My mind always wanted me to keep pushing, fighting, and doing stuff.

 But hard work doesn’t always give you results.

 Now that I’m a tuition teacher.
 I need to find my own students to earn a living.
 Every time, I tried to find new students online, I hardly get any.
 But when I did nothing, students would appear out of nowhere.
 So far I had nine students, only two of them were assignments I actively applied for.
-The rests are recommendations from agents, friends, and neighbor.
+The rests are recommendations from agents, friends, and neighbors.

 Don’t get me wrong.
 I’m not saying that you don’t have to do anything.
 I still have to leave my profiles with the agents and let my friends and neighbor know that I’m a tutor.
 But the universe does most of the work, not me.

 I just let life does its magic.